 The wooden vertical plank core of the saw mill dam had failed by 1997 and so the building was removed from its foundation to provide access to repair the dam.
 Permits were secured from the state to rebuild the dam and the entire dam was removed from the stream so that a modern concrete core could be anchored to the ledge below the stream bed.
 The last pour for the dam penstock was made on February 8, 2001.
 The dry stone wall faces of the dam were then relaid and the building was rebuilt on the new foundation using new hemlock timber for its understructure.
 The superstructure above the saw deck is original.
 The first use of the restored Lane #1 using water power was in September of 2006.

 Some interesting statistics: the carriage for the Lane #1 saw is 36 feet long.
 Local legend has it that the longest timber ever produced by the mill was 42 feet long.
 The carriage for the up-and-down saw is 28 feet long, which is the maximum length that the original building could have held.
 The head for the current turbine is 12 feet, though we would like to have more.
 The 54 inch blade of the saw has 36 teeth and the saw turns at a maximum of 500 rpm.
 The 54 wooden teeth in the crown gear that transfers power from the vertical shaft rising from the turbine to the bevel gear on the horizontal drive shaft required 14 jigs to make.
-The original position of the building may have been about twenty feet to the west to accommodate a water wheel which has since been replaced by a primitive turbine (probably late nineteenth century).

 Click on the images below to view images of the sawmill in operations.